Hyper-depreciation 2026: we deliver the technical side. You deliver the measurable energy savings.

 What changed between Industry 4.0 and Transizione 5.0?

 MES and SCADA systems that measure OEE, process losses and energy consumption per line; point monitoring of electrical loads via Siemens PAC meters or dedicated gateways; predictive maintenance based on process and vibration anomalies; shop-floor HMIs that highlight waste; ERP integration to close the Plan-Do-Check-Act loop.
-Every intervention is designed to produce measurable data consistent with the baseline the program requires.
+Every intervention is designed to produce measurable data consistent with the baseline the incentive requires.

 Does IOMA handle the asseverated technical report?